18F/automated-testing-playbook/pages/roadmap.md

 A continuous build system is the first important step in establishing an automated testing culture.
-Even if the system does not currently have tests, a continuous integration and build system will encourage the team to keep the build free of non test-related breakages.
+Even if the system does not currently have tests, a continuous integration and build system will encourage the team to keep the build free of non-test-related breakages.

 ### <a name="coverage"></a>Register a coverage bundle